-If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the headteacher (Mr Anthony Bodell).
-If the
+If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
+If the concerns/allegations are about the headteacher, speak to the chair of governors.

 The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
-Further detail on sharing concerns of this nature are outlined in more detail in Blenheim High School's 'Whistleblowing Policy'.

-7.8 Allegations of abuse made against other pupils
+7.7 Allegations of abuse made against other pupils